 When someone suffers a fatal injury because of another party’s wrongful act or negligence in Washington DC, the personal representative of their estate may bring a wrongful death suit against that party.
 By doing so, they seek to recover compensation for death-related losses, such as:

 Wrongful death settlements are tax-exempt in most cases.
 As with personal injury claims, the damages awarded in a wrongful death claim are meant to offset the harm a plaintiff suffered because of the defendant’s actions.
-The defendant deprived the deceased’s survivors of their loved one, and the settlement seeks to make up for that as much as possible.
+The defendant deprived the deceased’s survivors of their loved ones, and the settlement seeks to make up for that as much as possible.
 As such, the IRS does not consider settlement money to be income.
+Contact our Washington DC wrongful death lawyer today.

 Are Punitive Damages Taxable?